4GeeksAcademy/blog/blog/how-to-pay-a-coding-bootcamp-2022.md

-Recently, we posted some news regarding a new scholarship available for those unemployed or underpaid, and someone on social media said: “That’s impossible, it has to be a Scam”.
+Recently, we posted some news regarding a new [scholarship at 4Geeks Academy](https://4geeksacademy.com/us/apply) available for those unemployed or underpaid, and someone on social media said: “That’s impossible, it has to be a Scam”.
 I couldn’t believe it.
 We are achieving a level of support that’s almost unbelievable for some.
 I do understand why it creates that feeling in someone that is not aware of the things we are doing to improve their chances to get the best coding education possible for a fraction of the cost of a regular program in the US (or worldwide).